 Located in Clermont County near Owensville, this program works with approximately 30 adults with disabilities on a daily basis.
 Monday through Friday, volunteers assist in leading programs.
 Opportunities are also available in the summer to assist with the horticulture and animal programs at the Center.
 Training and supervision are provided to make this a positive experience for all.

 Throughout the year, the agency hosts a number of special events to provide necessary funds for its many programs.
 Volunteers assist by serving on Planning Committees, helping to procure donations, working at the event and much more.
-Presently, the Epilepsy Foundation annually hosts:
+Presently, the Epilepsy Alliance annually hosts:

 - Emerald Miles 5K Run/Walk near St. Patrick’s Day